 - Whitening Toothpaste and Mouthwash: The least expensive options are whitening toothpastes and mouthwashes.
 Designed to have “whitening” capabilities, toothpastes and mouthwashes work to remove surface stains using mild abrasives.
 However, unlike the materials used in professional whitening procedures, these products do not lighten the actual color shade of the tooth.
 Whitening toothpastes affect surface stains and will mildly lighten your teeth.

 If you would like to learn more about teeth whitening, please contact our Beaverton, OR dental practice to schedule an appointment with Drs.
-Elise and Nathan Braxmeyer.
+Elise Braxmeyer, Cristina Waterman and Gail Nakata.